Our Lady of Candelaria Parish Church (Silang): Features

 In 1937, the original wooden floor was replaced by red clay tiles.
 Due to a fire in 1950, the ceiling was replaced one meter away from the original location.

 Belfry

 It has a four-story belfry connected to the main church.
-The first floor is four sided while the rest of the floors are octagonal.
-The fourth story of the belfry was destroyed in the 1880 earthquake and was only restored to its original height in 1989, after a hundred years.
+The first floor is four sided while the rest of the floors are octagonal – a common and possibly pagoda-inspired feature of belfries in the Philippines.
+The fourth story of the belfry was destroyed in the 1880 earthquake and was only restored to its original height in 1989.